nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 ## Use case ##

-This specification describes a single use case enabling the consumer to obtain the details of a specific future appointment from a targeted provider system.
+This specification describes a single use case enabling the consumer to obtain the details of a specific future appointment from a provider organisation.

 A patient's future appointment, irrespective of the booking organisation, and irrespective of whether the appointment was booked via the GP Connect API, is returned by the provider system.

-{% include important.html content="The Appointment Management capability pack is aimed at the administration of a patient's appointments.
+{% include important.html content="The Appointment Management capability is aimed at the administration of a patient's appointments.
 As a result of information governance (IG) requirements, the read appointments capability has been restricted to future appointments.
 More details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##